AsukaFurukawa/Agriculture_MIC/AgricultureVoiceAssistant/README.md

    - "What is the current price of wheat?"
    - "Tell me about PM Kisan Yojana scheme"
    - "What crops should I plant this season?"
+   - "Which crops are profitable for my farm?"

 ## 📘 Voice Command Examples